 Many dog breeds feature long, floppy ears to give them the unique talent of fanning aromas up into their nostrils, making their noses all the better to smell with.

-Some dogs are enthusiastic about every one of the thousand things they catch a whiff of, say, on a walk in the woods or romp on the beach.
+Have you ever noticed that some dogs are enthusiastic about every one of the thousand things they catch a whiff of, say, on a walk in the woods or romp on the beach?
 But scent-tracking dogs zero in on specific targets and can walk right past a squirrel to find the source of the scent they’re focused on.

 There’s a difference between dogs who can trail and others known for their tracking abilities, but many dogs are trained to do both, as one article describes:

 These dogs basically follow footsteps, they are orientated to a mixture of human scent and ground disturbance.
 They work on a long line and do not work from a scent article.
 They follow the freshest track.